Car Insurance for Disabled Drivers (2024)

 Your rights as a disabled driver

 Under the ADA, it’s illegal for car insurance companies to turn down drivers with disabilities or charge them more because of their condition.
-Companies are required to use the same set of standards to assess every driver.
+Companies must use the same set of standards to assess every driver.
 These often include age, location, vehicle make and model, credit score, and driving history.

 Even though your disability may be the reason you opt for additional auto insurance coverage — like mobility car insurance, for example — you should receive the same car insurance plans as other drivers.
 Disability car insurance simply doesn’t exist.